 We are pleased that you are interested in writing your thesis with us.
-We cover theoretical and practical fields as well as any combination of them.
-Similar approaches, organisational regulations and framework conditions apply to each thesis.
+We cover theoretical and practical fields as well as any combination thereof.
+Similar approaches, organizational regulations, and framework conditions apply to each thesis.

 CrypTool 2 is an open-source program that allows you to try out various cryptographic methods.
 CrypTool 2 provides a visual programming interface which easily can be used to integrate and manipulate cryptographic functions into workflows.
 More specifically, the individual cryptographic methods are implemented by so-called plug-ins, which are represented by individual graphical objects.
 These can be combined with drag & drop on the graphical user interface.
 This approach makes it easy to visualise complex processes and thus to understand them better.